 The cursor is still flying.

-Sixteen chapters on what happens when the most powerful tool humanity has ever built arrives inside institutions that are actively failing.
+Seventeen chapters on what happens when the most powerful tool humanity has ever built arrives inside institutions that are actively failing.
 The book that tracks the fever in real time.
+Revised and expanded edition — July 2026 — with full source notes.

 "The last choice is not whether to build artificial general intelligence.
 That choice has already been made.
 The last choice is what to aim it at."